truenas/py-SMART/README.md

 This is basically Marc Herndon's pySMART (see: https://pypi.python.org/pypi/pySMART/) with slight modifications to ensure that it works on FreeBSD.
 Thanks to him for providing us with this source code.

+This is the same project from (https://github.com/freenas/py-SMART) ported to python3

 ===========
-pySMART
+pySMART3
 ===========
 Copyright (C) 2015 Marc Herndon

-pySMART is a simple Python wrapper for the ``smartctl`` component of ``smartmontools``.
+pySMART3 is a simple Python wrapper for the ``smartctl`` component of ``smartmontools``.
 It works under Linux and Windows, as long as smartctl is on the system path.
 Running with administrative rights is strongly recommended, as smartctl cannot accurately detect all device types or parse all SMART